Skip to content

 “Mark suffered a fracture to the right scapula.
 Fortunately, no surgery is required at this stage, and most importantly there is no nerve damage.
 He’s been withdrawn from the race for obvious medical reasons, and we’ll continue monitoring him over the coming days”.

 “I’m obviously massively disappointed to get this news about the fracture.
 The team was incredible today.
 They executed to perfection what we wanted to do this morning.
 I feel I was in a good position to win and to lose that and even having to leave the Tour, a race I’ve built my whole career around, is really sad.
 I wish the best of luck to my teammates for the rest of the race.
-Now, I’m looking forward to watching the race on TV, seeing the team fly the flag high for South Africa and raise awareness for Qhubeka”.
+Now, I’m looking forward to watching the race on TV, seeing the team fly the flag high for and raise awareness for ”.

 Bike World News